New Law Aimed at Reducing Unsecured Load Truck Accidents in Ohio

-When speaking of commercial trucks, the term “jackknife” refers to a braking issue where the cab of a semi swerves away from the trailer to which it is attached, forming a rough 90-degree angle.
-This is referred to as jackknifing because the truck resembles a pocket knife, or jackknife, when the blade is being pushed back into its handle.
-A jackknifed truck can roll over more easily, and can cause issues for other drivers.
+When speaking of commercial trucks, the term “jackknife” refers to a braking issue where the cab of a semi swerves away from the trailer to which it is attached, forming a roughly 90-degree angle.
+This is referred to as jackknifing because the truck resembles a pocket knife, or jackknife when the blade is being pushed back into its handle.
+A jackknifed truck can roll over more easily and cause other drivers issues.

 If you were involved in a jackknife accident due to the other driver’s negligence, call the Ohio truck accident attorneys of Kisling, Nestico & Redick at 1-800-HURT-NOW to discuss your options for compensation.

 Semi-trucks consist of two parts: the tractor – also known as the semi-truck, and the trailer.
 The semi-truck is where the engine is located and the driver sits.
 The trailer is the long, flatbed in the back that contains the truck’s load.
 Altogether, these semis sit atop eighteen wheels to help support the load and keep the truck moving.
 These trucks can carry up to 80,000 pounds, and require mechanical systems made completely differently than cars and lighter pickup trucks.

 Because these trucks are in two separate parts, they face a greater possibility of jackknifing than a regular automobile would.
 Common reasons jackknifing occurs include:

 Tractor-trailers typically have a two-part air brake system: a service brake and a parking brake.
 Air pressure is used to operate the brakes.
 When a driver applies the service brake (which is used while driving to slow down or stop), pressured air is fed into the brake chamber, signaling the brakes to stop.